mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-aws/advanced-provisioning/index.md

 ## Subnets

 An existing VPC may already contain `subnets` for use.
-You may define them in the following way:
+Define them as follows:

 ```yaml
 ...